Common contact allergy-causing substances include:

-Skin Patch testing is used for Mission Viejo and Orange County patients who have chronic, recurring contact dermatitis.
+Skin Patch testing is used for patients who have chronic, recurring contact dermatitis.
 It requires three office visits and must be done by a clinician with detailed experience in the procedures and interpretation of results.
-A dermatologist is a skin specialist and the best qualified to diagnose and treat contact allergies.
+A dermatologist is a skin specialist and qualified to diagnose and treat contact allergies.

 On the first visit, small patches of potential allergens are applied to the skin.
 These patches are removed 48 hours later to see if a reaction has occurred.
 A third visit approximately 2 days later is to evaluate for any delayed reaction.
 You should bring suspected materials with you, especially if you have already tested those materials on a small area of your skin and noticed a reaction.

 Other tests may be used to rule out other possible causes, including skin lesion biopsy or culture of the skin lesion

 What treatments can be used for a skin rash?

 Initial treatment includes thorough washing with lots of water to remove any trace of the irritant that may remain on the skin.
 Patients are advised to avoid further exposure to known irritants or allergens.
 In some cases, the ideal treatment is to do nothing to the area.